smart-edge-open/edgeapps/applications/eis-experience-kit/README.md

 The second one is regarding the `deploy` process.
 All the settings are in `openness_controller.yml` file.
 It is for the action that will occur on OpenNESS Master Node.
 It contains mostly the values for certificates generation process and paths for Kubernetes deployment related files.

 ### Inventory
-User needs to set the OpenNESS Master Node IP address.
+User needs to set the OpenNESS Controller IP address.
 It can be done in `inventory.ini` file.

 ### Playbook Main File
-The main file for playbook is `eis_pcb_demo.yml`.
+The main file for playbook is `eis.yml`.
 User can define here which roles should be run during the build & deployment.
 They can be switch by using comments for unnecessary roles.

 ### EIS Demo Setting
 eis-experience-kit currently  we can configure for  Demo type as